gyshan/gyshan.github.io/_posts/2017-09-26-setup-sftp-plugin-for-sublime.md

-I do not want to use [vi](https://en.wikipedia.org/wiki/Vi) in remote server, especially when dealing with large amounts of coding work.
-Instead, I want to write code in my laptop with [sublime](https://www.sublimetext.com/), and make it simultaneously sync to a remote server.
+I do not want to use [vi](https://en.wikipedia.org/wiki/Vi) in a remote server, especially when dealing with large amounts of coding work.
+Instead, I want to write code on my laptop with [sublime](https://www.sublimetext.com/) and make it simultaneously sync to a remote server.

 [SFTP](https://wbond.net/sublime_packages/sftp), a plugin for sublime can deal with the problem above, which can map a local folder/file to remote folder/file.
 Here is how I setup this plugin.